microsoft/fluentui/packages/experiments/src/components/Announced/docs/AnnouncedOverview.md

 #### Scenarios
 1. User renames a file

-    When the file is renamed successfully, use the Announced component, coupled with a id, to announce the message immediately.
-Providing a id will ensure that the announcement is re-read.
+    When the file is renamed successfully, use the Announced component, coupled with an id, to announce the message immediately.
+Providing an id will ensure that the announcement is re-read.

     Usage:
     ```